pactus-project/pactus.org/docs/guide/learn-params.md

 title: Consensus params
 ---

-Consensus parameters for the Test-net are defined like this:
+Consensus parameters for the Testnet are defined like this:

 ```go
 "Params":{